wlough/MeshBrane/README.md

 python install.sh
 ```

-See `./install.sh -h` for a complete list of optional flags.
+See `python install.sh -h` for a complete list of optional flags.

 ## Dependencies